RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 	- Up to 4 Bone Influences per Vertex
 	- Up to 64 bones per skeleton
 #### Rendering Limits & Gas
 In order to simulate the limited GPU of the console, a limited amount of **Gas** is available to be used for each frame.
 Each draw call will consume gas, depending on the complexity of the function.
-The amount of gas available depends on the target frame rate of the ROM, as well as the rendering resolution.
+The amount of gas available depends on the target frame rate of the rom, as well as the rendering resolution.
 Therefore, high resolutions and frame rates will provide less gas per frame, and low resolutions and frame rates will provide more gas per frame.
 Gas will be replenished up to the maximum value on each refresh.
 This creates opportunity for developers to optimize their projects by tweaking graphics settings (resolution, fps) or art asset complexity to match their desired vision

 The base gas amount is `512,000,000` for the medium resolution.
 A **scaling factor** can be calculated for other resolutions as follows:
 `scaling_factor = sqrt(medium res total pixels / other res total pixels)`